Project-Enclave/Enclave-Messenger/README.md

 - [ ] I know this is stupid and silly, but make my own internet?
 You may ask "Why".
 I ask you "Why not?"
 - [ ] Pear-to-pear interconnected network for messages, images, calls, websites, etc☆
 - [ ] Make a 'core' file (cli version with just message, key exchange, etc. No easter eggs, bloat, etc)
+- [ ] Add support for microcontroller like arduino uno to act as relays or addon to let mobile/desktop connect to the network ro both.

 ### Current Status
 - [x] Core encryption implementation